quietui/quiet/docs/docs/components/copy.md

 ### Feedback placement

 Copy feedback shows above the button by default.
 Use the `feedback-placement` attribute to change where it gets shown.
-The actual placment may vary if there's insufficient room to display it in the viewport.
+The actual placement may vary if there's insufficient room to display it in the viewport.
 To hide the feedback, set it to `hidden`.

 ```html {.example}
 <quiet-copy data="Top feedback"></quiet-copy>